Tytthaena

 Tytthaena ("little hyena") is an extinct genus of placental mammals from extinct subfamily Tytthaeninae within extinct family Oxyaenidae, that lived in North America from the late Paleocene to early Eocene.

 Description

 Tytthaena is the smallest oxyaenid known.
 Morphologically, it resembles Oxyaena.
 It can be distinguished from other oxyaenids by its size and dentition.
 Its molars were narrow, with elongate talonids.

-Phylogeny

-The phylogenetic relationships of genus Tytthaena are shown in the following cladogram.